inlineapps/logger/README.md

-Custom bunyan logger form our Node.js project.
+Custom bunyan logger for our Node.js project.

 ## Install